 NFL playoff injuries: Who is questionable for Wild Card Weekend?

 Will Lamar Jackson play vs. Bengals?
-Here are the latest NFL injuries originally appeared on NBC Sports Chicago
+Here are the latest NFL injuries originally appeared on NBC Sports Philadelphia

 It’s time for the NFL playoffs.